Slurm job priorities#

 Introduction#

-SCITAS Slurm clusters, like most Slurm clusters, does not follow a FIFO order for job execution.
+SCITAS Slurm clusters, like most Slurm clusters, do not follow a FIFO order for job execution.

 or PD